 - What if they get angry?

 Overthinking often leads to indecision and inaction, which is usually worse than other people’s reactions.
 Instead of saying no, you say maybe.
 You continue to give other people hope when deep down inside you already know your answer is no.

-We are afraid to reject and disappointing other people because we over-imagined other’s people’s reactions to our action.
+We are afraid to reject and disappointing other people because we over-imagined other’s people’s reactions to our actions.
 But fear isn’t true.
 It’s an imagined outcome.
 People are usually more receptive and stronger than we think they are.

 Don’t let your fear control you.
-The worst case scenario you have thought of may not be true.
+The worst-case scenario you have thought of may not be true.
 Also, realize that you can’t control other people’s reactions to your action.
 You can only control your own action.
 So do what that feels right.